Filmora

 Solution 3.
 Ensure Correct Lumetri Workflow

 Many "not working" reports are attempts to use Color Match outside the Lumetri workflow.
 It is a feature inside the Lumetri Color workspace and only works when the correct panels and comparison and reference frames are active.
-If you haven't applied Lumetri to the clip or enabled the "Comparison View," the "Apply Match" action in the color match in Premiere Pro will not do anything.
+If you haven't applied Lumetri to the clip or enabled the "Comparison View," the "Apply Match" action in the Premiere Pro match color between clips feature will not do anything.

 Solution 4.
 Check for Sequence/Clip Issues